-In addition, members of the Company's senior management will, at the request of the Board or the appropriate committee, routinely attend Board and committee meetings, or portions of such meetings, and they and other officers should frequently brief the Board and the committees on particular topics.
+In addition, members of the Company's senior management will, at the request of the Board or the appropriate committee, routinely attend Board and committee meetings and they and other officers should frequently brief the Board and the committees on particular topics.
 The Board encourages senior management to bring employees, legal counsel and other advisors into Board or committee meetings and other scheduled events who can provide additional insight into matters being considered.